FauxFaux/flipper/README.md

 off, the "status" LED is lit.
 Pushing the button immediately toggles the state.
 Holding the button causes the relay to pulse once per second.

+Additionally, if `--init` is passed, it does the initilisation procedure.
+This needs to be done exactly once per boot/connection, unless someone makes the code remember per device, or handle the timeout on read, or something...